eclipse-tractusx/puris/docs/architecture/03_system_scope_and_context.md

 providing relevant information regarding the material flow.

 **Production (Process)**
 Production is the actually value-adding process of a manufacturer.
-It's demand is derived by outer factors such as orders.
+Its demand is derived by outer factors such as orders.
 A lack of material in supply chains leads to shortages.
 The production process has to be seen as a consumer of data provided by PURIS (Catena-X data consumer) and as a provider of data to PURIS (Catena-X data provider).
 In that way PURIS is able to fulfill the disposition's information need.